Shop Yeager's Online with GearFire

 Hunting/Shooting Sports Department Info

 Along with the firearms themselves, Yeager’s carries all variety of shooting accessories including magazines, scopes and mounts, targets, supplies for cleaning and maintaining your firearm, eye and ear protection and gun safes.
-We have ammo and reloading supplies as well.
+We have ammo supplies as well.

 We also carry several top-name hunting and utility knives – don’t leave home on your next outdoor adventure without one.

 FACT: In order to sell firearms anywhere in the U.S. a dealer must apply for, be vetted for, and be issued a Federal Firearms License by the Bureau of Alcohol Tax Firearms and Explosives (ATF).
 There are several types of FFLs and the one under which Yeager’s operates does not allow for the possession or sale of automatic firearms but does allow for the sale of semi-automatic rifles pistols and shotguns.

 FACT; In order to sell firearms in the state of Washington, we are also required to have a state license issued by the Department of Licensing.

 FACT: In order to sell firearms in the city of Bellingham, we are each also required to have a permit issued by the Bellingham Police Department.